metacpan/metacpan-explorer/README.md

 ## Updating Submodules

-This application has Bootstrap as a Submodule, sometime if your Submodule is outdate it will cause some error as ‘Couldn’t load .. (some Bootstrap components)’.

-To solve it, make sure your submodule is initialized:
+This repo includes Bootstrap as a submodule, so after cloning (or pulling) make sure your submodule is up to date:

     git submodule init && git submodule update